dariosky/ttrss-docker-compose/README.md

 ### Various

+#### Android sync

+The news+ plugin is included in the build, activate it in your user preferences to allow sync with News+ Android app.

 #### Backup

 It may be convienient to run a backup of the data volume from time to time,